List of Digimon Adventure characters: Adventure protagonists

 Matt is secondary protagonist of story and T.K.'s older brother.
 (Note: The English version made an error where Matt says they're half-brothers.)
-He lives in Odaiba with his father after his parents divorced three years prior.
-He takes caution in the Digital World, especially when it comes to T.K.'s safety, and often clashes with Tai, due to the latter's recklessness.
+He lives in Odaiba with his single father after his parents divorced three years prior.
+He takes caution in the Digital World, especially when it comes to T.K.'s safety, and he often clashes with Tai, due to the latter's recklessness.
 He is partnered with Gabumon and holds the Crest of Friendship (友情の紋章, Yūjō no monshō).
+He is known to resent Tai for being seen as the leader of the DigiDestined by the others, during which they sometimes argue and clash.

 In Digimon Adventure 02, Matt forms a band with his classmates called the Teen-age Wolves and provides lead vocals and bass.
 In Digimon Adventure tri., he becomes the vocalist and bassist of Knife of Day after the Teen-age Wolves disbands.
 In the series' epilogue, Matt and Gabumon become astronauts.
-Matt marries Sora and they have two children; a daughter with a Yokomon and a son with a Tsunomon.
+Matt marries Sora, and they have two children; a daughter with a Yokomon and a son with a Tsunomon.